 If cleaned regularly, your humidifier can last for years

-Humidifiers need to be disinfected periodically to prevent mold and bacteria from forming inside.
+Humidifiers must be disinfected periodically to prevent mold and bacteria from forming.
 Keep in mind that mold will cover most damp surfaces in forty-eight hours only.
 It is, therefore, highly recommended.
 If you clean your humidifier regularly and the surface around it, it will last you for ages.

 A humidifier is 100% safe when installed in the right spot

 If you purchase a warm mist humidifier, it is necessary to keep in mind that it may cause burns to your child if they touch it and it falls on them.
 The hot steam from a humidifier must be kept out of reach of your little one’s hands.

 In general, install your air humidifier in a place where the child cannot reach it and/or play with it.
 A humidifier is a live electrical device with a water tank.
 It can, therefore, present risks in the event of improper handling.